bigfix/developer.bigfix.com/site/reference/types/day-of-year.md

 # unique value of &lt;day of year&gt; : day of year with multiplicity

-Returns the unique values of a given list of &amp;lt;day of year&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;day of year&lt; types, removing duplicates and sorting by value.

 # &lt;day of year&gt; as string : string